bitextor/bitextor/docs/README.md

 marianArgs: [" --optimizer-delay 1", "--mini-batch-fit", "--mini-batch 1000", "--maxi-batch 1000", "--overwrite", "--keep-best", "--valid-metrics perplexity", "--valid-log valid.log", "--log train.log", "--dropout-rnn 0.2", "--dropout-src 0.2", "--dropout-trg 0.2 ", "--cost-type ce-mean-words", "--layer-normalization", "--exponential-smoothing", "--tied-embeddings", "--valid-metrics bleu"]
 ```

-* `initCorpusTrainPrefix`, `initCorpusDevPrefix`,  and `initCorpusTestPrefix`: training data prefixes, development data prefixes and test data prefixes.
+* `initCorpusTrainingPrefix`, `initCorpusDevPrefix`,  and `initCorpusTestPrefix`: training data prefixes, development data prefixes and test data prefixes.
 See section *Variables for document alignment using bilingual lexica* for a description of such prefixes
 * `marianDir`: path to the directory containing the installation of the NMT tool [Marian](https://github.com/marian-nmt/marian-dev)
 * `mosesDir`: path to the directory containing the MT tool [Moses](https://github.com/moses-smt/mosesdecoder); note that only data pre-processing scripts are used from Moses and, therefore, it is not necessary to compile the project to use it to train and NMT system
 * `subwordNmtDir`: path to the directory containing the installation of the tool [subword-nmt](https://github.com/rsennrich/subword-nmt)